-The total OPEB liability for 2023 was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability for 2024 and 2023 was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Measurement date June 30, 2022 Inflation 2.50% Salary increases Rates vary by years of service and group classification, consistent with SERS Investment rate of return 7.00%, net of OPEB plan investment expense, including inflation Health care cost trend rates Developed based on the most recent published GAO-Getzen trend rate model, version 2022_f4.
-Medicare and non-Medicare benefits range from 5.00% to 7.60%.
+2024 2023 Measurement date: June 30, 2023 June 30, 2022 Inflation: 2.50% 2.50% Salary increases: Rates vary by years of service and group classification, consistent with SERS Rates vary by years of service and group classification, consistent with SERS Investment rate of return: 7.00%, net of OPEB plan investment expense, including inflation 7.00%, net of OPEB plan investment expense, including inflation Health care cost trend rates: Developed based on the most recent published GAO-Getzen trend rate model, version 2023_1f.
+Medicare and non-Medicare transfer from 5.79% to 7.50% Developed based on the most recent published GAO-Getzen trend rate model, as version 2022_f4.
+Medicare and non-Medicare benefits range from 5.00% to 7.60%

-The mortality rate was in accordance with RP-2014 Blue Collar Mortality Table projected with scale MP-2020 from the central year, with females set forward one year.
+The mortality rate was in accordance with RP-2014 Blue Collar Mortality Table projected with scale MP-2021 from the central year, with females set forward one year.